-First Drafts is a series of five 20-minute musicals that each reimagine, reconstitute, and reanimate the Western “musical theatre canon” in a way that acknowledges the truth of where we are now and where we hope to go.
+First Drafts is a series of musicals that reimagine, reconstitute, and reanimate the Western “musical theatre canon” in a way that acknowledges the truth of where we are now and where we hope to go.
 First Drafts is grounded in an urgency to make space for stories that must be told now and must continue to be prioritized in our art form.

 It’s Monday morning at 11 a.m. and The Beat is live.
 These ladies are talking news, politics and pop culture and they are not pulling punches.

-by Britta Johnson
+By Britta Johnson

 In the musical world of Sing, Story, Sing, musical theatre archetypes wake up every day and dutifully head to their jobs: to play characters in different musical stories.